How to Do a Two Point Turn (Step-by-Step Guide)

 Step 1: Identify a driveway

-To begin your two point turn, you will first need to find an open driveway or empty cross street to reverse into.
+You will first need to find an open driveway or empty cross street to reverse into.
 Once you identify one, pull ahead of it, come to a complete stop, and check to make sure traffic is clear around you before moving onto the next step.

 Step 2: Reverse into driveway